euisuck2/Deep-Learning-project-1/README.md

 ## BERT + CNN + Deep Learning
 To run the Deep learning model (along with vectorization of amenities using either GloVe or BERT) run the Deep_learning_models.ipynb jupyter notebook.
 You need to run the cells sequentially.
 The code has 4 parts to it
 1) Deep learning regression model with all features + GloVe Vector representation of amenities + features from the CNN model
-2) Deep learning regression model with all features + GloVe Vector representation of amenities
+2) Deep learning regression model with all features + GloVe Vector representation of amenities (features from the CNN model are excluded)
 3) Deep learning regression model with all features + BERT Vector representation of amenities + features from the CNN model
-4) Deep learning regression model with all features + GloVe Vector representation of amenities Make sure that all the required dependencies are installed before running the code
+4) Deep learning regression model with all features + BERT Vector representation of amenities (features from the CNN model are excluded)
+Make sure that all the required dependencies are installed before running the code

 ## Data Sources